Redis Memory Size Calculator

 How to Use This Tool:

-- Enter key count, average key length, value type, average value size, primary shard count, replica count, and current
+- Enter the expected peak key count, average key length, value type, average value size, primary shard count, replica count, and any current per-primary

 Interpreting Results: